Guidance

 Data on small boat arrivals comes from 2 sources.
 The first, used for the total number of small boat arrivals, is a manually collated record of arrivals, collated by Border Force officers.

 The second, used for the more detailed breakdowns (for example, small boat arrivals by nationality), is a more detailed dataset where further information is recorded as each arrival is processed.
-This includes information on asylum applications and modern slavery referrals.
+This includes information on asylum claims and modern slavery referrals.
 This dataset is sourced from Home Office administrative data systems, specifically the Case Information Database (CID) and Atlas, and from the Home Office database Pronto.
 As cases make progress, caseworkers enter information onto case working systems for operational purposes.

 Data for some periods, particularly more recent periods, may have cases where a full breakdown is not yet available.
 These cases are reported as ‘Not currently recorded’ in the irregular migration data tables.